 As part of the current COVID Mitigation Plan, indoor museums such as the Spurlock Museum are temporarily closed to the public (as of November 20, 2020).
-The Museum will remain closed through the end of 2020.
-We hope to safely reopen as soon as we are allowed to do so.
+The Museum is pleased to reopen on Tuesday, February 9.

 As part of the current COVID Mitigation Plan, indoor museums such as the Spurlock Museum will close to the public at the end of the day on Thursday, November 19.
 We hope to safely reopen as soon as we are allowed to do so.

-The Museum reopened according to our normal hours on Tuesday, September 8.
+The Museum will reopen according to our normal hours on Tuesday, February 9.

 - Tuesday 12:00–5:00 pm

 - Sunday 12:00–4:00 pm

 We will continue to evaluate trends in visitation and may reduce hours based on the data.
 No advanced reservations are required for most visitors at this time.

 We've changed some policies and added new ones to help keep you and our staff safe.